rarm1/PythonProjects/Trade Reader/Resources/README.md

 This is due to cost concerns, as well as the permissions required for this level of access.

 ### Structure ###
 This folder contains the necessary project files, as well as a list of rebalancers that've been tested.
 There is also a folder that also contains populated rebalancers that demonstrate the suggested trades.
 Completed rebalancers will also contain a sheet that contains a list of trades in the same format as the Fund Managers .csv file.

 Instructions for this program can be found in the [instructions](INSTRUCTIONS.pdf) document.
+Condensed instructions can be found in the [Execution Instuctions](Execution Instructions.pdf)

 This Python project has been broken into several, smaller Python files.
 This is to increase the ease with which the document can be read.